Skip to main content

 • The City must publicize projections of needed workforce for projects as well as anticipated apprenticeship openings, and advertise all job openings online.

-The Chicago Construction Workforce Equity Coalition, led by Chicago Women in Trades, Revolution Workshop, the Chicago Jobs Council, the Chicago Urban League, the Shriver Center on Poverty Law, and Community Assistance Programs has drafted comprehensive ordinance language in collaboration with tradeswomen of color, minority contractor organizations, and other industry stakeholders.
+The Chicago Construction Workforce Equity Coalition, led by Chicago Women in Trades, Revolution Workshop, the Chicago Jobs Council, the Chicago Urban League, the Shriver Center on Poverty Law, and Community Assistance Programs has championed this ordinance in collaboration with tradeswomen of color, minority contractor organizations, and other industry stakeholders.

-The Chicago Construction Workforce Equity Ordinance takes concrete action to improve access to and retention in these careers for underrepresented groups, requires the City to provide the staffing and resources to implement and enforce new requirements, brings all industry stakeholders together to assist with oversight, and requires public reporting of data to provide accountability on performance.
+The Chicago Construction Workforce Equity Ordinance takes concrete action to improve access to and retention in these careers for underrepresented groups, requires the City to provide the resources to implement and enforce policy, brings all industry stakeholders together to assist with oversight, and requires public reporting of data to provide accountability on performance.

 Let’s Break the Concrete Floor.